• Skip to primary navigation

 Ever since the blog started, we haven’t stopped blogging or traveling.
 We love traveling, we love Costa Rica and we love blogging so we want to share that love with all our readers and inspire them to take a life-changing trip to Costa Rica one day.

-What you can find on the blog
+What you can find on our Mytanfeet Costa Rica travel website

-3. Costa Rica destinations map: We put together a map with all our guides and articles.
+• Costa Rica destinations map: We put together a map with all our guides and articles.

-5. Costa Rica travel tips.
+• Costa Rica travel tips.
 Everything from what to pack, traveling safely, traveling on a budget, renting a car and more.

-6. Adventure.
+• Adventure.
 You can read all about our favorite adventures in Costa Rica like white water rafting, canyoning, and ziplining.

-7. Itineraries.
+• Itineraries.
 We plan a lot of trips for our families and friends and this is what Yeison did for many years when he used to work for a travel agency.

-There are a lot of sites and blogs out there about Costa Rica now and some of them have good information, some don’t.
-But something most don’t have is the local perspective since they are all mostly written by foreigners.
-Nothing wrong with that of course but since Costa Rica is such a touristic country, it can be hard to find that local flavor and Yeison loves to give his Tico touch.
-We also write articles beyond the tourist destinations.
-Since we live here, we love seeking out the lesser known places and sharing that with those who enjoy off the beaten path adventures.
+There are a lot of influencers and blogs about Costa Rica now and some of them have good information, some don’t.
+But something most don’t have is the local perspective since they are all mostly written by foreigners who visit Costa Rica once or twice a year or are here temporarily.
+Nothing wrong with that of course but since Costa Rica is such a touristic country, it can be hard to find that local flavor with continuously updated information that doesn’t sound like regurgitated or copied information.

 So we decided to focus heavily on bringing that Costa Rican flavor to our blog since we want to make sure every visitor leaves with amazing memories and experiences of Costa Rica.
-It’s especially important to Yeison that everyone has a good time in his country!
-You will find a lot of local tips and perspectives on our site that you won’t find on other blogs.

 We constantly update Mytanfeet to bring you the latest information as we personally visit the places ourselves and add more personal tips, more recommendations and more stories every single day.